mblockelet/opentezos/docs/archetype/raffle-example/test.md

 const packed_raffle_keey = pack(raffle_key);
 ```

 Use the ocaml Tezos [Timelock library](http://doc.tzalpha.net/api/odoc/_html/tezos-crypto/Tezos_crypto/Timelock/index.html) to timelock a data.
-It is for example distributed as an [opam package](https://opam.ocaml.org/packages/tezos-crypto/).
+You may use the Completium [Timelock Utils](https://github.com/completium/timelock-utils) built with this lib.

 The timelock encryption generates a chest value and its key to unlcock it.
 The chest value for the raffle_key is displayed below: